FACIAL HAIR AND WORLD POLITICS

 Saddam Nation

-The Iraqi people are living in Sad-damnation.
+The Iraqi people lived in Sad-damnation.

 Saddam has graffitied over their culture, repainting the whole nation

 in his image, superimposing centuries with the image of the moustache.
+To someone who knew Saddam only at a distance, the moustache was his

 defining feature.
 It is smack bang in the centre of his face.
 A big